a-n-rose/a-n-rose.github.io/_posts/2018-11-16-building-babyname-recommender.md

 I started building <a href="https://github.com/a-n-rose/recommendation-systems-python/tree/master/babyname_recommender">this recommender</a> while I was pregnant with my daughter, with no idea what to name her.
 I really wanted to know what other names were out there that I might also like.
 I am satisfied with how the project turned out (it did help my husband and me find a name) but there are some improvements that can be made to make it run more efficiently and also of course improve on recommendations.
 But, for the most part, I'm happy with it!

+For more on the original data and the database I used to organize them, see <a href="https://a-n-rose.github.io/2018/11/05/updated-babyname-recommender.html">this post</a>.

 ## Bulding the Recommender

 To build my recommender, I decided to use SKlearn's KMeans Clustering.
 I figured that because I'm using the <a href="http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/">International Phonetic Alphabet</a> (IPA) features and classifications, which basically cluster consonantal and vowel sounds, the names could be clustered too.
 (Note: I also want to try K-Nearest-Neighbors.)

-But before I get there, I'll walk through the features I used to build clusters.

 ## Prep Features for Clustering

 The IPA seemed to me the best choice to use as a base for features because it represents sounds much more accurately than English letters do.
+Since the names database was from a US American <a href="https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data">source</>, I thought it defintely best to get out of the English-letter realm.

 First of all, English letters change in how they sound depending on the context they are found.
 For example, let's examine the letter *a* and how it changes in the phrase:
 ```